Luciano Becchio: 2008–09 season

 In July 2008, Becchio joined League One side Leeds United on trial aiming to impress manager Gary McAllister in pre-season friendlies against Shelbourne and Barnet.
-He was recommended to Leeds scout Gwyn Williams by former Spanish Newcastle defender Marcelino.
+He was recommended to Leeds scout Gwyn Williams by former Newcastle defender Marcelino.
 On 31 July, he signed for Leeds on a three-year contract.

 Becchio made his first start for Leeds in their 5–2 win over Chester City in the first round of the League Cup.
 He was given his first league start against Yeovil Town in a 1–1 draw; in which it took him just 25 seconds to score his first Leeds goal.
 He scored his second goal for the club in his first start at Elland Road in a 4–0 victory over Crystal Palace in the League Cup.
 The following week, he came off the bench to head home his third Leeds goal in the 2–1 win over local rivals Bradford City in the Football League Trophy.

 During the 2008–09 season, Becchio only missed one match in all competitions, which was due to suspension.
 In a sequence of appearances which saw him start 24 consecutive matches – including the entire busy Christmas period and while deputising for the injured Jermaine Beckford – he scored nine goals.
 With the loan signing of Lee Trundle from Bristol City, and the January transfer window signing of Mike Grella, manager Simon Grayson publicly stated that Becchio would be given a short resting period so that he would be ready for the vital last few months of the season. although that never materialised.
 In the final game of the season he scored his 18th goal of the season in all competitions, which in turn contributed to the relegation of Northampton Town.
 His 19th of the season came against Millwall in the League One play-off semi-final, in which he rounded off a fine team move started by Ben Parker, with Beckford and Andy Robinson also playing vital roles.
 He scored 19 goals in his début season in English football at Leeds.